 - a) Countercyclical Capital buffer ("CCyB"): The purpose of this buffer is to counteract the effects of the economic cycle on banks' lending activity, thus making the supply of credit less volatile and possibly even reduce the probability of credit bubbles or crunches.
 Credit institutions are required under the aforementioned Law to build up an additional buffer of 0% 2,5% of CET1 during periods of excess credit growth, according to national circumstances.
-According to the CBC, the countercyclical buffer was calibrated at 0,62% for 2023 (2022: 0,11%). - The institution-specific CCyB is calibrated periodically by the Bank; calculated as the weighted average of the CCyBs that apply in the jurisdictions where the relevant credit exposures of the Bank are located.
-The reason for the increase year-on-year is that, following communication received from the CBC during December 2022, from 30 November 2023, a rate of 0,5% was applied to exposures in Cyprus.
-Furthermore, during June 2023, the CBC communicated that from 2 June 2024, all banks in Cyprus should apply a rate of 0,5% to exposures in Cyprus. - b) Global Systemically Important Institutions ("G-SIIs") buffer: The CBC's Macroprudential Oversight of Institutions Law of 2015 includes a mandatory systemic risk buffer of CET1 for banks that are identified by the relevant authority as globally systemically important, which is not applicable to Cypriot banks. - c) Other Systemically Important Institutions ("O-SIIs") buffer: The CBC maintains in its website a list of O-SIIs in Cyprus accompanied by the O-SII buffer rate applicable to each.
+According to the CBC, the countercyclical buffer was calibrated at 0,99% for 2024 (2023: 0,62%). - The institution-specific CCyB is calibrated periodically by the Bank; calculated as the weighted average of the CCyBs that apply in the jurisdictions where the relevant credit exposures of the Bank are located2.
+The reason for the increase year-on-year is that, following communication received from the CBC during June 2023, from 02 June 2024, a rate of 1% was applied to exposures in Cyprus compared to the 0,5% that was applied in 2023.
+Furthermore, during January 2025, the CBC communicated that from 14 January 2026, all banks in Cyprus should apply a rate of 1,5% to exposures in Cyprus. - b) Global Systemically Important Institutions ("G-SIIs") buffer: The CBC's Macroprudential Oversight of Institutions Law of 2015 includes a mandatory systemic risk buffer of CET1 for banks that are identified by the relevant authority as globally systemically important, which is not applicable to Cypriot banks. - c) Other Systemically Important Institutions ("O-SIIs") buffer: The CBC maintains in its website a list of O-SIIs in Cyprus accompanied by the O-SII buffer rate applicable to each.
 O-SIIs are those institutions which are deemed systematically important in addition to G-SIIs already identified.
 The CBC may require each O-SII to maintain an O-SII capital buffer of up to 3% of its total risk exposure.
 The O-SII buffer rates applied to Cyprus banks as of 4 March 2024 ranges from 0,25% to 2,00% and are gradually phased-in within a period from 2024 2026.

 The Bank maintained its designation as an O-SII in Cyprus and should meet an additional requirement of 1,00% of CET1 by 1 January 2026, transitionally phased in, in two equal annual increments of 0,125%, starting from 0,75% by 1 January 2024.
 This entails that the Bank's transitional O-SII requirements is 0,75% by 1 January 2024 and 0,875% by 1 January 2025.
-Based on the 2023 assessment, the Bank should have maintained a buffer of 0,75% of CET1 by 1 January 2023 and 0,625% by 1 January 2022.
+Based on the 2023 assessment, the Bank should have maintained a buffer of 0,75% of CET1 by 1 January 2023.

-&lt;sup>2 In order to calculate the weighted average, the Bank applies to each applicable countercyclical buffer rate its total own funds requirements for credit risk that relates to the relevant credit exposures in the territory in question, divided by its total own funds requirements for credit risk that relates to all of its relevant credit exposures.
+2 In order to calculate the weighted average, the Bank applies to each applicable countercyclical buffer rate its total own funds requirements for credit risk that relates to the relevant credit exposures in the territory in question, divided by its total own funds requirements for credit risk that relates to all of its relevant credit exposures.